 Lance Wyss, Regional Projects Coordinator, recently set up a booth to represent the North Santiam, South Santiam, and Calapooia Watershed Councils at a Seedling Sale held by the Linn County Chapter of Oregon Small Woodlands Association.
 The event took place at the Linn County Fair and Expo Center in Albany.
 According to Lance, “Many people stopped by the booth and were interested in hearing about what the Councils do and also shared stories about their properties.
 I made different connections with people that will help strengthen our community.”

-The South Santiam Watershed Council will be meeting on Tuesday, November 19th from 3-5 pm at the Lebanon Public Library, located at 55 Academy St.
+The South Santiam Watershed Council will be meeting on Tuesday, February 18th from 3-5 pm at the Lebanon Library, located at 55 Academy St.

 A tour of local restoration sites was held on Saturday, October 12th, highlighting restoration work of landowners in McDowell Creek, Hamilton Creek, Ames Creek and Jack Creek.

 The tour was hosted by the South Santiam Watershed Council to provide an opportunity for local residents, natural resource practitioners, and stakeholders to see restoration progress in their community.
 Tour sites highlighted riparian vegetation restoration as well as in-stream habitat creation and fish barrier removal.
 The tour began at a restoration site on McDowell Creek where one landowner had worked with the council to restore an acre of streamside property using the Conservation Reserve Enhancement Program (CREP).
 Over 1,000 bareroot plants and live willow stakes were planted on this site in addition to the installation of livestock exclusion fencing.
 Tour participants also saw a neighboring site where a landowner restored over 25 acres of riparian habitat using the CREP program and installed log jams to create habitat for fish and other aquatic life.